March 11, 2019

 Biliana Voutchkova (violin) and Jakob Warmenbol (drums) will each play a solo set of music, and conclude the evening with a short improvised duo piece.

 Biliana Voutchkova (violin) and Jakob Warmenbol (drums) will each play a solo set of music, and conclude the evening with a short improvised duo piece.
-Biliana Voutchkova is an essential member of the Berlin music scene and her album Blurred Music was picked as a Top Ten of 2018 by the Free Jazz Blog.
+Biliana Voutchkova is an essential member of the Berlin music scene and Blurred Music was picked as a record of the year 2018 in the reader's poll of Free Jazz Blog.
 Jakob Warmenbol has collaborated with a wide range of improvisers, such as Greg Cohen, John Hollenbeck, and Joachim Badenhorst, and is a principal figure on the Belgian scene; this will be his only solo performance during his current residency in Chicago.